 - To express a hypothetical, counterfactual, or remotely possible situation

 “We might go to the research convention.”

 - It is also used as a past tense of “may”

 Present vs. Past Tense

-The grammatical distinction between the two words is tense-based—may is the present tense and might the past tense.
+The grammatical distinction between the two words is tense-based—might is the past tense of may.
 Incorrect usage in this context is fairly rare because a native speaker would catch the error almost immediately: